He didn't dream.

 "It's gone," Cloud shook his head.

-Red XIII remarked, "You have the finest eyesight I have encountered outside of myself."
+Red XIII remarked, "You have the finest eyesight of any creature I have encountered besides myself."

 "I'll take that as a compliment."

 "It looks like it went up," Cloud pointed at the lift.
-He felt stupid saying it to Red XIII.
+He felt stupid saying it to the beast.

 Tifa kept a closer heel as they continued down the hallway.
 They passed a corpse every few seconds.

 A scorch mark marred the doorway to the staircase.
 The blood led up.
 Cloud followed.

 In the staircase, a robotic voice shouted, "Warning!
 Warning!"
 An automatic turret hung slashed and sparking out of a hidden panel in the wall.
 The warning klaxon faded beneath them on the climb.

 The receptionist on the 69th floor had been cut at the waist.
 Scattered around the floor were pieces of roboguards and the bodies of countless MPs.
 Jagged black lines on the floor were evidence of a lightning spell.

 The powerful displays of swordplay and magic implied a party of capable killers – or one person with many talents.
 Cloud tried to quell his suspicions by swallowing, not daring to meet Tifa's knowing gaze.